-Helen Vatsikopoulos is a Walkley Award winning journalist who has worked for the Australian Broadcasting Corporation and its international station, the Australia Network, and for the Special Broadcasting Service.
+Helen Vatsikopoulos is a Walkley Award winning journalist who has worked for the Australian Broadcasting Corporation, the Australia Network, and for the Special Broadcasting Service.

 Vatsikopoulos, H. 2013, 'Ethnic Media', Multicultural Media at the Crossroads, Parliament House New South Wales.

 Case study of impact of Greek media on integration of migrants in Australia

 Vatsikopoulos, H 2017, 'Exposure 04: Andrew Quilty - Australian Centre for Photography'.

 Vatsikopoulos, H 2016, 'Cultural Diversity 2014 - 2016'.